aiven/devportal/docs/products/grafana/howto/dashboard-previews.rst

 7. Using the **Service URI**, open the Grafana login page.
 8. Enter the username and password, and click **Log in**.
-9. Click **Dashboards** on the left side menu, and you will see previews of all the dashboards.
+9. Click **Dashboards** on the left side menu, and select the grid layout to view dashboard previews of all the dashboards.
+Dashboard previews are rendered as thumbnails and can be sorted alphabetically.

 .. image:: /images/products/grafana/dashboard-previews-on-grafana.png
     :alt: Dashboard previews on Grafana